Nancy S. Taylor

 Nancy’s ministry has been recognized through several awards and honors: the Rabbi Murray I. Rothman Award for outstanding inter-religious leadership (2011); Yale Divinity School’s award for Distinction in Congregational Ministry (2009); the Religious Coalition for the Freedom to Marry Building Bridges Award (2006); the Hewlett Packard Award for Distinguished Leadership in Human Rights (1999); and Macalester College’s George W. Davis Memorial Prize in Religion (1981).
 She was named among the Boston Globe’s “Best of the New Faces” (2005) and has been awarded honorary degrees by New England School of Law (2010) and Albertson College of Idaho (1998).

-Nancy is an independent trustee of Pax World Funds, the oldest socially responsible mutual fund listed on the New York Stock Exchange, and chair of the Nomination, Compliance and Governance Committee.
-She was nominated in 2008 as Small Board Trustee of the Year by the Mutual Fund Industry Awards.
-She serves as a trustee of the Old South Meeting House and is a member of the Yale Divinity School Board of Advisors.
+Nancy is a member of the Dean’s Advisory Council at Yale Divinity School where she chairs the Dean’s task force on The Revitalization of Christianity.
+She is an independent trustee of Pax World Funds, the oldest socially responsible mutual fund listed on the New York Stock Exchange, and is chair of the Funds’ Nomination, Compliance and Governance Committee.
+She serves as a trustee of the Old South Meeting House as well as trustee emeritus of the Benjamin Franklin Institute of Technology.